|Currently there are no public meetings scheduled for this project.|

 Once the study is complete, impacted property owners will be notified and will be able to review the results online.
 The study results will then be submitted to the Federal Emergency Management Agency (FEMA) for review and approval and will eventually be incorporated onto the Flood Insurance Rate Maps (FIRMs) for the area.
 FIRMS are special maps that show flood hazards for an area.
 They are produced as part of the County’s participation with the National Flood Insurance Program (NFIP).
 It typically takes approximately 6 months to a year for FEMA to approve a study.
 Incorporation onto the FIRMs can take up to 1 additional year after FEMA approval.
 In the interim, the study information will be used as best available data for regulation purposes.

-The study is underway and anticipated for completion and submittal to FEMA in May 2018.
+The study is underway and anticipated for completion and submittal to FEMA in Fall 2018.